-Insulin Pump and Continuous Glucose Monitors to Control Blood Glucose Levels
+Insulin Pumps and Continuous Glucose Monitors

 Using an insulin pump and continuous glucose monitor can help people with diabetes better manage blood glucose levels.
 Should you be using them?
 This article provides clear information on insulin pumps and continuous glucose monitors so that you can talk to your diabetes treatment team about these diabetes devices.